The legendary, the lesser-known, and the unforgettable

 Temple of Karnak

-Karnak represents the largest religious complex ever built.
-Construction spanned over 2,000 years, with successive pharaohs adding temples, chapels, and monuments.
-The Hypostyle Hall contains 134 massive columns, some reaching 23 meters (75 feet) high.
+Karnak Temple represents the largest religious complex ever built, spanning over 200 hectares (494 acres).
+Construction continued for over 2,000 years, with successive pharaohs adding temples, chapels, and monuments.
+The Great Hypostyle Hall contains 134 massive columns, with the central twelve reaching 21 metres (69 feet) and the outer 122 columns standing 12 metres (39 feet).
 Evening sound and light shows illuminate the temple’s grandeur while narrating ancient Egyptian history.

 Museums and Archaeological Treasures